arista-eosplus/ztpserver/docs/api.rst

 .. http:get:: /actions/(NAME)

-I   Request action from the server.
+    Request action from the server.

     **Request**